Sales and Marketing are both working towards the same goal: securing business and helping their company grow.

 Remember to encourage your salespeople to share content where possible, too.

+Create content that allows for sales department customization wherever possible.
 This is mutually beneficial.
-It increases the visibility of the marketing team’s work, and may help salespeople close leads when the content answers questions in more detail than they’re able to.
+It increases the visibility of the marketing team’s work, and may help salespeople close leads when the content answers questions in more detail than they’re able to themselves.

 Facilitate Sharing and Communication

 Make it easy for both departments to share information and communicate.
 This is critical if you want your sales and marketing teams to develop natural working relationships.

 Arrange social events

 For Sales and Marketing to work together as effectively as possible, it’s important – just as with any people who collaborate at work – for them to like and get to know each other.

 Casual social events in which the pressure of work is lifted and your staff is able to relax and be themselves can help drive bonds that extend inside the workplace, too.